MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 ## The My Job Queue part

-The **My Job Queue** part on your Role Center shows the job queues entries that you started but aren't finished.
-By default the part isn't displayed, but you can add it to your Role Center.
+The **My Job Queue** part on your home page shows the job queues entries that you started but aren't finished.
+By default the part isn't displayed, but you can add it to your home page.
 To learn more about personalization, go to [Personalize Your Workspace](ui-personalization-user.md).

 The part shows the following information: